Deploy to Azure Container Apps from Azure Pipelines

 Azure Container Apps allows you to use Azure Pipelines to publish revisions to your container app.
 As commits are pushed to your Azure DevOps repository, a pipeline is triggered which updates the container image in the container registry.
 Azure Container Apps creates a new revision based on the updated container image.

-The pipeline is triggered by commits to a specific branch in your repository.
+Commits to a specific branch in your repository trigger the pipeline.
 When creating the pipeline, you decide which branch is the trigger.

 Container Apps Azure Pipelines task